Employment Law

 - Document everything: Keep records of every incident related to your case from the moment you suspect it, including emails, written documents, texts, performance reviews, internal memos, and other evidence that can be used in your case.
 Even verbal comments should be written down and kept for your records.

 - Follow internal procedures: Some companies have a handbook on how discrimination or harassment is dealt with internally.
-File a complaint with your company to allow them a chance to correct the incident and so you have the complaint on record.
+File a complaint with your company to allow them a chance to correct the incident and have the complaint on record.

 - Contact an employment attorney: It is highly recommended that you discuss your concerns with an attorney to understand your rights and how to properly handle your case.
 Your Los Angeles workplace retaliation attorney can explain the legal procedures and guide you through the next steps.